-But there are a couple of steps you can do to make your furnace quieter this winter.
+But there are a couple of things you can do to make your furnace less noisy this winter.

-1. Book Annual Furnace Maintenance
+1. Schedule Yearly Furnace Maintenance

 2. Regularly Put in a New Furnace’s Air Filter

-Our recommendations for installing a new furnace filter:
+Our advice for replacing your furnace filter:

-- Flat filter: Every month
+- Flat filter: Monthly

 - Pleated filter: Every three months

-You may have to install a new filter more frequently if you have allergies or pets.
+You might have to get a new filter more regularly if you have allergies or pets.

 Furnace Making Gurgling or Bubbling Noise

 This noise happens more frequently with high-efficiency furnaces.
 That’s since they emit fumes in another way than older furnaces, and the process can make some moisture.
 If your furnace is experiencing difficulties draining this water, it might make gurgling or bubbling sounds.
 You’ll need professional} support for this trouble, since it could be created by a blocked drain pipe or clogged drain pan.